magnusfernandes/pokedex-react/README.md

 ## Getting Started

-To get it up and running locally follow these simple steps.
+To get it up and running locally, follow these simple steps.

 ### Prerequisites